alphagov/content-store/doc/document_format.md

 A string.
 Present in all contexts.

 The absolute path on GOV.UK for the content.
-This is also used as the unique identifier for the content.
+This is a unique identifier within the content store, used to find content in the content store to answer the question "what is at this URL?".

-## `guid` (TODO: confirm name of this field)
+## `content_id`

 An UUID string as described in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt).
 Present in all contexts.